My Fresh Linguini and Clams

 Years as a chef have elevated my current version of this still-simple dish.
 I have always made fresh pasta, learned from my grandmother & I still make it now.
 A couple of years ago I got the family pasta lessons from a Roman chef on a beautiful vacation to Civita di Bagnoregio all made by hand & I love that recipe, although I usually cheat and use the processor & pasta roller.

 I get a pound of clams per person and clean them when I get home.
 Scrub them clean under cold water, discard any that are open or have chips big enough to expose the interior.
 Soak them in seawater or 2 tablespoons of salt whisked to dissolve into a quart of cold water (double that as needed to cover them) on the counter in a cool spot for about an hour.
-Carefully lift them out so as not to stir up the sand at the bottom, rinse, and set them in a colander over a bowl in the refrigerator until you're ready to cook.
+Carefully lift them out so as not to stir up the sand at the bottom and rinse them.
+The smaller the clams are, the more tender they are, so leave the small ones whole in their shells in a colander over a bowl in the refrigerator until you're ready to cook; larger clams I shuck & chop.

 With love,